Abhinavreddy-B/D_and_A/README.md

 - How many audio tracks were listened to by the people of "Indian" nationality?
     ```sql
     SELECT COUNT(DISTINCT TrackID) AS Count
     FROM Listener AS A,
         	ListeningTo AS B
-    WHERE Nationality='Indian'
+    WHERE A.Nationality='Indian'
         	AND A.ListenerID=B.ListenerID;
     ```

-    `Approach`:
+- `Approach`:
-    * select only Nationality=Indian From Listener table
+    - Select only `Nationality` = "Indian" From `Listener` table
-    * use brint ListeningTo table with ListenerID as a Foreign key
+    - Select all the appropriate rows in the `ListeningTo` table with `ListenerID` as a foreign key
-    * Count the Number of distinct track
+    - Count the number of distinct tracks

     <br>